IchinaZiru/filtered-code-archive/README.md

 - 🗂️ **Language-Wise Organization**
   Automatically classifies source files by programming language — unsupported extensions are grouped under `other/`.

-- ♻️ **Clean Output Every Run**
-  The output folder is refreshed each time to avoid mixing old files with new ones.

 - 🔗 **Merge Bundles**
   Supports combining filtered files into single language-specific corpus files for training, analysis, or sharing.